 Writers Note: Depression is fast becoming one of the most pressing problems worldwide.
 Thankfully, alternate wellness therapies like yoga and mindfulness are fast becoming the accepted practices.

 I see a few yoga studios conducting sessions and workshops on yoga for depression, yoga for depression and anxiety, yoga therapy for depression and I have attended a few of them.
 They work, they help… in the moment.
 Please make sure you are continuing with the regular treatment along with these therapies and practices, as long as it is recommended.

-Please take the help of a certified yoga professional to know more about these yoga therapies.
-Also attend related classes, lectures, workshops, courses or go to wellness retreats, wherever possible.
+Please take the help of a certified yoga professional to know more about yoga therapies for depression.
+Also attend related yoga classes, lectures, workshops, courses or go to wellness retreats, wherever possible.
 All the Best!